K1015/ML-Assisted-Reliable-SRAM-PUF/README.md

 This has 4 sub-folders for Temperature-UNO, Temperature-Zero, Voltage-UNO, and Voltage-Zero.
 Each UNO directory contains data files obtained from the extraction in Raw_Data_UNO.zip.
 The ML-based recalibration code for Continual and Transfer Learning is inside each sub-directory.

 ### Run the main file:
-Continual Learning: "MLbased_Recalibration_XX_Continual_Learning_YY.py" or Transfer Learning "MLbased_Recalibration_XX_Transfer_Learning_YY.py" where XX is either UNO or Zero and YY is either Temp or Volt
+1) Continual Learning: "MLbased_Recalibration_XX_Continual_Learning_YY.py"
+2) Transfer Learning "MLbased_Recalibration_XX_Transfer_Learning_YY.py"
+where XX is either UNO or Zero and YY is either Temp or Volt

 ### The input binary files for the code are obtained after ML-based PUF Recalibration.
 The SRAM PUF dimension in Arduino UNO boards is 128x64 and in Zero boards 6815x32.